rachelslurs/website/src/content/blog/why-confirming-choices-matters.md

 ---
 slug: why-confirming-choices-matters
-title: 'Why Confirming Choices Matters: Lessons from an Instacart Experience'
+title: "Why Confirming Choices Matters: Lessons from an Instacart Experience"
 description: >-
   Accessibility isn't just about aiding users with disabilities; it helps everyone feel safe browsing the web without fear of doing something